cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/immunization.md

 * The `_revinclude` parameter may be provided in combination with the `_id/patient` parameter.
 Example: `_id=M17255835,M17255827&_revinclude=Provenance:target`
 * When `_revinclude` is provided in a request to a closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
 * **Currently the `patient/Provenance.read` scope is not supported and hence `_revinclude` cannot be utilised for patient persona.**
+* The `target-disease` parameter
+  * Searching by Millennium proprietary codes is not supported

 ### Headers